 - Fresh or plain frozen only.
 Skip syrups, jams, pie filling, or “strawberry-flavored” foods.

-Ask your vet first if your dog has diabetes, pancreatitis, or is on a prescription diet.
+Ask your veterinarian before offering strawberries if your dog has diabetes, pancreatitis, or dietary restrictions.

 Easy ways to serve strawberries